Ruan-pysoft/ministdlib/README.md

-As I recall, I was having trouble with the ANSI escape codes not working properly, so I thought to make a library for that, and while I'm at it I might as well make a library for IO as well, and while I'm doing *that* I might as well write my own stdlib...
+As I recall, I was having trouble with the ANSI escape codes not working properly, so I thought to make a library for that, and while I'm at it I might as well make a library for IO as well, and while I'm doing *that* I might as well write my own runtime library...
 And then I only got a working sphere visualiser like a week later, lol.

 I also took some inspiration for my design from [this](https://old.reddit.com/r/C_Programming/comments/feduq2) reddit post,